stephen-czetty/xen-auto-usb/README.md

 * Add unit tests!
 * DeviceMonitor.__is_a_device_we_care_about() does not belong there; it should probably move to MainThread
+* Watch for devices added or removed from other sources

 ### Future Roadmap ###